-Philosophy of Student Ministries
+Philosophy of Service Learning

 Effectively building into students a heart for service reflected in a missional life requires certain principles.
-These theologically, educationally, and ministry-oriented principles provide the foundation for determining the actual procedures and policies of the Service Learning - Student Ministries department.
+These theologically, educationally, and service-oriented principles provide the foundation for determining the actual procedures and policies of the Service Learning department.
 Our department has the following philosophical and biblical priorities and beliefs:

 - Followers of Jesus will grow, love, and serve God and other people in His name.
-Ministry is an act of loving and serving God, resulting in a missional life.
+Service is an act of loving and serving God, resulting in a missional life.
 (Matt.
 22:34-40; James 2:14-24; 1 John 4:19-21) - God's missional people work in, with, and through the local church.
 (Matt.
-16:18) - People learn best by doing.
-(Luke 6:40) - Experiential-integrated education is an integral part of a complete academic program. - Developing personal and ministry skills is most effective when it is intentional, systematic, progressive, and related to personal or vocational goals. - Developing personal and ministry skills is most effective when guided and stimulated by personal mentorship.
+16:18) - Personal development is most effective when it is related to personal vocational goals. - Developing personal and life skills is most effective when guided and stimulated by personal mentorship.
 (Prov.
 27:17)

-The Service Learning - Student Ministries department is committed to its purpose of providing experiential training that implements the acquisition of new knowledge into a contemporary context.
-Each semester the student writes a formation plan that emphasizes interpersonal relationships, character development, information acquisition, and mission-ministry formation.
-To fulfill its purpose, the Service Learning - Student Ministries department has set out the following objectives in determination to meet its mission:
+The Service Learning department is committed to its purpose of providing experiential training that implements the acquisition of new knowledge into a contemporary context.
+To fulfill its purpose, the Service Learning department has set out the following objectives in determination to meet its mission:

-- To cultivate a heart that seeks to glorify God through a vocational focus. - To provide an integrative process involving biblical-theological reflection, character formation, church involvement, and cultural engagement in a comprehensive program that gives students meaningful opportunities for practical ministry/life experience. - To encourage collaboration with God's redemptive community by serving in, with, and through Christ's body (the church) to live the mission of Christ in the world. - To provide mentoring-coaching and developmental assessment as students discover their vocational direction. - To assist students in determining their personal strengths and abilities.
+■ To provide an integrative process involving biblical-theological reflection, character formation, church involvement, and cultural engagement in a comprehensive program that gives students meaningful opportunities for practical ministry/life experience.

+- To provide mentoring-coaching and developmental assessment as students discover their vocational direction. - To assist students in determining their personal strengths and abilities; in collaboration with Career Services.